ivtpz/interview-questions/README.md

 * Describe the key advantages of HTTP/2 as compared with HTTP 1.1.
 * What is a “MIME type” what does it consist of and what is it used for?
 Provide an example.
 * What are the main differences between a document database and a SQL database?
 Which would you consider "more efficient"?
+* Give a brief analogy explaining how computer memory works to a beginning programmer.
+* Describe the benefits of Redis.
+* Describe the benefits of Elasticsearch

+## Git Questions
+* Practically speaking, how does git rebase function compared to git merge?
+* When using git, what exactly do people mean when they talk about "the SHA-1"?